FleekHQ/fleek-docs/docs/fleek-cli/overview.md

 ![](imgs/fleekcli.png)

 The Fleek CLI is a command line interface that allows you to interact and control Fleek suite of tools and products.
-Currently, you can access to our **Hosting** products, or retrieve an API key to authenticate yourself when using the [Fleek Storage JS](https://docs.fleek.co/storage/fleek-storage-js/).
+Currently, you can access to our **hosting**  products, or retrieve an API key to authenticate yourself when using the [Fleek Storage JS](https://docs.fleek.co/storage/fleek-storage-js/).
 It is in active development, and we will continue to add the rest of our suite's tools in the future.

 ### **Technical Documentation**
 > This is a general overview of the Fleek CLI, and an example of how to work with it.
-To get started on it, view the CLIs [complete documentation](https://fleekhq.github.io/space-sdk/docs/) page.
+To get started on it, install it and follow the information in the help commands.
+Currently IPFS is supported only for hosting deployments, Dfinity will be added soon!

 ## Fleek CLI Overview
 The Fleek CLI currently encompasses two main areas of Fleek.